During November and December we’ll be reading Zelda by Nancy Milford for our Read-a-Long. Who’s in?

 - You do not have to be a book blogger to join.

-- We will be reading the book in May (five weeks), with the first discussion happening on Friday, May 3rd/ the book is roughly 170 pages (depending on which edition you read) so that’s roughly 34 pages a week; about 5 pages a day.
+- We will be reading the book in November and December (eight weeks), with the first discussion happening on Monday, November 4th.
+The book is about 383 pages (depending on which edition you read) so that’s roughly 49 pages a week; about 7 pages a day.

 - Don’t be intimidated.
 We will be going at a slow pace and discussing the book throughout our reading.
 The discussions are quite fun, and make the reading process very enjoyable!

 Please let me know in the comments section of this post if you are interested!
 Hope you’ll join us, the more the merrier!
 Below is a break down of the reading schedule.
-Our first discussion will start THIS FRIDAY, May 3rd).
+Our first discussion will start Monday, November 4th).
 Please take care to sign up with the EXACT name you are using for the rest of the read-a-long (meaning, you will be commenting using that name only for the rest of the read-a-long, see below in “How it Works” for information on why that is important).

-Week #/ Where to Stop (For example, in week one STOP and place your bookmark at Chapter IV.)
+Week #/ Where to Stop (For example, in week one STOP and place your bookmark at Chapter VI.)

 Post #/ date discussion post will be up on blog: